cartex10/cartex10.github.io/_posts/2022-10-24-fightboard-v1.md

 ## File Overview
 <h4> <a href="https://github.com/cartex10/fightboard/blob/main/qmk_firmware/keyboards/fightboard/matrix.c">matrix.c</a> </h4>
-<h5> This the file that handles the I/O expander and the custom matrix.
+<h5> This is the file that handles the I/O expander and the custom matrix.
 On startup, "matrix_init_custom()" runs and sets up the I/O expander.
 Afterwards, "matrix_scan_custom()" runs in an infinite loop, and returns True whenever the matrix is different from the last time the function was run. </h5>

 <h4> <a href="https://github.com/cartex10/fightboard/blob/main/qmk_firmware/keyboards/fightboard/keymaps/default/keymap.c">keymap.c</a> </h4>
 <h5> This file handles the conversion from 16-bit binary matrix to a usable keymap.
 The folder can be copied and renamed to create more flashable keymaps that can be used for the same keyboard. </h5>